GopikaJL/Unsupervised-Retail-Customer-Segmentation-Using-KMeans/README.md

 ### RFM Analysis

-RFM (Recency, Frequency, Monetary) analysis is used to understand customer behavior:
+RFM (Recency, Frequency, Monetary) analysis is used to understand customer behavior
-- **Recency**: How recently a customer made a purchase.